 …with materials to prepare students for their trip to the theater!

-Set the Stage gives teachers the ability to access quality preparation materials for our School Shows for free online with ease.
-Below and on each School Shows wepages, you’ll find a study guide, talking points for classroom discussion with context and background for each topic plus information about theater etiquette, and an activity to engage students’ interest.
+Set the Stage is an online program, giving teachers the ability to access quality preparation materials for our School Shows with ease.
+Below and on each School Show page of this website, you’ll find a study guide, talking points for classroom discussion with context and background for each topic plus information about theater etiquette, and an activity to engage students’ interest.
+Download materials here and get your students excited to visit LBC!
+Theater Etiquette Activities

 You can reserve seats at any time using our Education Programs Order Request.
 This request is located at the back of our Education Through the Arts brochure (which is available in mid-August), can be downloaded and printed from our website, or you can fill out a request online.